 Ecuador’s justice system underwent deep structural changes following the 2008 enactment of a new constitution, which included transitioning to an accusatorial justice system as well as overhauling the structure of its top judicial bodies and the appointment mechanisms for judges.
 The new system was intended to allow for greater independence from the executive branch, but there is disagreement about whether it has actually achieved that goal.

-The World Justice Project’s 2017-2018 Rule of Law index ranked Ecuador as one of the countries with the most corruption and the weakest criminal justice systems in Latin America and the Caribbean.
+The World Justice Project’s 2022 Rule of Law Index placed Ecuador in the bottom third of countries with the most corruption and the weakest criminal justice systems in Latin America and the Caribbean.